 Moxie & Me

 Cramps, snippy moods, bloating, breakouts… most of us will experience some (or all?!) of these symptoms during our menstruating years.
 So sweat less, Moxette; you’re not alone!
-Here are a few important good-to-knows about our monthly visitor.
+Below are a few important good-to-knows about our monthly visitor.
+Completely new to periods?
+Check out our Periods 101: Period basics for period newbies post HERE !

 The Menstrual Cycle is a masterpiece of organisation.
 Your brain, your hormones, your ovaries, adrenal glands, thyroid gland and sexual organs all get together to do their part in initiating and executing your period each month.